InsightsBlogSecurity

 Education is a crucial defense mechanism:

-• Security Training & Testing– Employees should be trained to recognize threats.
+• Security Training and Testing – Employees should be trained to recognize threats.

-• Threat Intelligence &Continuous Monitoring – Real-time tracking of emerging risks.
+• Threat Intelligence and Continuous Monitoring – Real-time tracking of emerging risks.

-• Executive Leadership &Governance – Security must be embedded at the highest levels.
+• Executive Leadership and Governance – Security must be embedded at the highest levels.

-• Incident Response &Recovery Plans – A rapid response strategy minimizes damage.
+• Incident Response and Recovery Plans – A rapid response strategy minimizes damage.

 Conclusion